Annual Essay Contest for High School Students

 The Connecticut Foundation for Open Government is pleased to announce its 2023 Forrest Palmer High School Essay Contest with a first prize of $1,000, a second prize of $500, a third prize of $300 and honorable mention prizes of $50.

 CFOG is a non-profit organization dedicated to promoting the open accountable government essential in a democratic society.
 Our foundation sponsors this contest to encourage debate among students on First Amendment issues.
 The contest is named in honor of the late Forrest Palmer, who began the contest in 2000 when he was president of CFOG’s board of directors.

-Students should choose one of these three topics to answer in their essays.
-Essays must be at least 400 words but no more than 600 words and emailed no later than March 31, 2022 to firstname.lastname@example.org.
-Essays should include the student’s full name, school, grade and teacher email contact information.
-Winners will be announced by May 16, 2022.
-Attached is a flier for posting.
+Students should choose one of these three topics to address.
+Essays should be 400-600 words, and emailed no later than March 31, 2023, to firstname.lastname@example.org.
+Essays should include the student’s full name, school, grade, and email contact for either the student or a teacher.
+Winners will be announced in mid-May.

 This is a terrific opportunity to have students deeply ponder important and timely Constitutional issues.
 A well-written piece could also serve as a college-application essay, and being selected as one of the winners could certainly boost a student’s post-graduation plans.

 Schools across Connecticut have been participating in the essay contest for more than twenty years.
 “The CFOG essay contest is outstanding,” said Mark Consorte, chair of the social studies department at West Haven High School.
 “My AP U.S. Government & Politics classes participate every year.
 The essay prompts are always intriguing and force students to examine hot button legal issues that raise constitutional questions.”

 A flier describing the contest is available at https://bit.ly/CFOG2023Essay and can be posted or distributed to students.